-In September 2012, Ohio University appointed Darlene Berryman, PhD, RD, LD, as director of the Diabetes Institute, representing the first initiative of the Ohio University Health Sciences Center.
-Dr. Berryman’s appointment was one of several strategic appointments made possible in part by a historic $105 million gift to the Heritage College of Osteopathic Medicine from the Osteopathic Heritage Foundations.
-The Institute is also supported with financial and personnel resources contributed by the College of Health Science of Professions, the Edison Biotechnology Institute and the Office of Research and Sponsored Programs.
-Its foundations reflect a focus on diabetes in academic programs, research and health outreach to the community.
+In September 2012, Ohio University appointed Darlene Berryman, PhD, RD, LD, as Executive Director of The Diabetes Institute.
+Dr. Berryman’s appointment was one of several strategic appointments made possible in part by a historic $105 million gift to the Heritage College of Osteopathic Medicine (HCOM) from the Osteopathic Heritage Foundation.

 The Institute is administratively supported in HCOM, with financial and personnel resources contributed by the College of Health Sciences and Professions, Edison Biotechnology Institute and the Office of Vice President for Research and Creative Activity.
 This partnership shows a commitment to the University to being a leader of knowledge and distinctive educational experiences for the prevention and treatment of diabetes.

 For more information on the sponsoring colleges click on the links below: